-Pomsky Puppies For Sale For the Month of September 2016 There are currently some Pomsky puppies for sale for the month of September 2016.
-If you don't find the Pomsky you are looking for below [...]
+Pomsky Puppies For Sale For the Month of October 2016 Every month we list available Pomsky puppies.
+You can check out our Pomsky puppies for sale for the month of October 2016 below.
+If you [...]

 What is a Pomsky?